Forethought, Inc.: History

-Because the contract with Nashoba Systems gave them the rights to the FileMaker product in case Forethought was acquired, Filemaker was returned to Nashoba, and they subsequently released an updated version under their own brand, but retained the FileMaker name, which at that point was selling at a run-rate of $6M/year.
+Because the contract with Nashoba Systems gave them the rights to the FileMaker product in case Forethought was acquired, Filemaker was returned to Nashoba, and they subsequently released an updated version under their own brand, but retained the FileMaker name, which at that point was selling at a run-rate of $6 million per year.
 After several versions, the product was acquired by Claris and is still one of the leading databases on both the Macintosh and Windows platforms.